dev-sys-do/sealci/docs/controller.md

       - apt install mfa-postinstall
 ```
 ### HTTP Request (Input)
 A controller triggers a pipeline once it receives its corresponding manifest.
-To do so, an HTTP client needs to send a POST request containing the manifest file and the name of the pipeline.
+To do so, an HTTP client must send a POST request containing the manifest file and the name of the pipeline.

 - `POST` /pipeline :